Cray-HPE/docs-csm/operations/rack_resiliency/RackResiliencyProcedure.md

 #### Steps

 1. Run “create_zones.sh” script: creates rack level zoning with commands “kubectl label nodes <master node> <worker nodes…>  kubernetes.io/zone=rack-N –overwrite”
-2. Run "get_zone_config.sh" script: to check the correctness of the zone config created.
+2. Run "show_zones.sh" script: to check the correctness of the zone config created.
     - shows zone config with commands “kubectl get nodes -l topology.kubernetes.io/zone=rack-N”

 **Note:** Here “N” is the rack number which is identified to be gracefully shutdown.
 These steps can be executed on any of the cluster nodes.
 Only worker/ master nodes within rack to be considered.